KayelGee/token-attacher/README.md

 ## Infos for updating from Token Attacher 3.2.x to 4.0:
  - Backup your world!
  - All Scenes in your world get auto migrated, so that tokens on them will work right away(but it might take some time as every Scene will be loaded)
+ 	- If you have many scenes in your world then at some point you might encounter and error 'You are using a Scene background texture with dimensons x by y...' and 'Background can't be loaded', which don't cause any issues by themselves.
+You can safely ignore those.
+If you want to make sure the migration finished properly look in your browser console for  'Token Attacher | Data migration finished.
+New data model version: 3'.
+When this message is there then the migration ended succesfully.
  - To migrate the Actor Directory:
  	- open a Scene, set the grid size to what you used to create your tokens
  	- Go to Game Settings/Configure Settings/Module Settings/Token Attacher GM Menu and press "Migrate Sidebar Actors"